If you want to crop a photo on your iPhone manually, here's how:

 In both apps you can edit the image crop area as you please or choose from the pre-set ratios.
 However, mind that Watermarkly offers a wider range of templates, including 9 standard width-to-height ratios and more than 10 ready-made ratios for social media platforms.
 Even more, there is an option of customizing crop parameters in pixels or as a ratio.

 If you regularly use the online cropper, it will save your crop settings, and you won’t have to start editing from scratch each time.

 Now, here's the catch.

 Watermarkly doesn't have a mobile app for cropping, which can be a bit inconvenient.
 Once you're done editing, the processed photos won't end up in your regular gallery.
 You’ll find them in the Downloads folder, which may be a bit of a treasure hunt.

-Keep in mind, the app is free to use, but it adds a watermark on your photos, which can only be removed after purchasing the paid version.
+Keep in mind, the app is free to use, but it allows you to crop up to 10 images per day.
+You can process more files after purchasing the paid version.

 So, the online service will come in handy when photo cropping is something you do on a regular basis, requiring a solution with extra features.
 It has the tools to help you crop like a pro.Crop Picture For Free

 Throughout the day, you touch your smartphone hundreds of times, inevitably smudging the camera lenses.
 The front camera, in particular, gets quite dirty as it presses against your cheek during calls.
 Greasy fingerprints can subtly ruin your photos too.
 Blurry areas in the frame often become noticeable only when you check the photos afterwards.

 Think of carrying a microfiber cloth (like the ones used for glasses) with you or, at the very least, give the lenses a quick wipe with the edge of your T-shirt before taking a shot.
 It's a simple, yet useful habit to stick to.